kwhitley/itty.dev/itty-router/concepts.md

 ## Handlers and middleware are the same thing.

-In itty, a handler is any function(s) passed to a route.
-These receive a `request`, and may or may not return anything.
-If it doesn't return anything, we call it 'middleware', because the next function automatically continues.
+In itty, a handler is any function passed to a route (you can have many).
+These handlers receive a `request`, and may or may not return anything.
+If it doesn't return anything, we call it "[middleware](/itty-router/middleware/)", because the next handler automatically is called, and so on, until one of them returns.

-You can have as many handlers as you want on each route.
+Which leads us to...

 ## The first thing returned is your response.

-The first time *any handler* returns *anything* (other than undefined), that is the response value to your `router.fetch` call, and all matching and handler-execution ends.
+The first time *any handler* returns *anything at all* (other than undefined), that is the response value to your `router.fetch()` call, and all matching and handler-execution ends.

 This can be anything at all (we intentionally don't enforce types on this).